- About Us

 Operating guidelines: In order to maintain our non-partisan stance, DSI receives no financial investment for operating costs from any outside organization, individual or group.
 We adhere to the most current operating guidelines for non federal entities: Currently, these stand as:

-All of our Summits and Symposia are compliant with Department of Defense operating guidelines as a “NO-COST to the DoD” meeting, and adheres to the most recent standards of the Office of General Council, Standards of Conduct Office:
+All of our Summits and Symposia voluntarily comply with Department of Defense operating guidelines as a “NO-COST to the DoD” meeting, and adheres to the most recent standards of the Office of General Council, Standards of Conduct Office:

 - *All of our Summits and Symposia comply with recent Deputy Chief Management Officer memo Date Nov 6, 2013, “DoD Conference Guidance 2.0” .
 Under this issuance, all DSI meetings fall under line #18.
 “NO-COST to the DoD”